LamarLiburd/osticket-prereqs/README.md

 Next, create a new database in HeidiSQL:
 1. In HeidiSQL, right-click on "Unnamed" in the left panel.
-2. Select "Create new" → "Database".
+2. Select "Create new" >"Database".
 3. Name the database osTicket and complete the setup.

 After creating the database, go back to the osTicket** setup page in the browser and enter osTicket** in the MySQL Database field.